LoginShield/wordpress-plugin/README.txt

 9. Use camera button to snap QR code when needed

 == Changelog ==

+= 1.0.14 =
+* Fix: realm not found error when connecting to LoginShield account

 = 1.0.13 =
 * Doc: edited plugin description